MicrosoftDocs/iis-docs/iis/manage/configuring-security/how-to-set-up-ssl-on-iis.md

 - Test by making a request to the site.
 - Optionally configure SSL options, that is, by making SSL a requirement.

-This document provides some basic information on SSL, then shows how to enable SSL in many several different ways:
+This document provides some basic information on SSL, then shows how to enable SSL in the following ways:

 - Using IIS Manager.
 - Using the AppCmd.exe command line tool.